-WK KELLOGG CO CELEBRATES LAUNCH AS AN INDEPENDENT COMPANY
+WK Kellogg Co Celebrates Launch As An Independent Company

-(MENAFN- PR Newswire) BATTLE CREEK, Mich., Oct.
-3, 2023 /PRNewswire/ -- WK Kellogg Co (NYSE: KLG ) today is celebrating its launch as an independent, publicly traded company with the completion of its planned separation from Kellanova (NYSE: K ), formerly Kellogg Company, on October 2, 2023.
+(MENAFN- ForPressRelease) Battle Creek, Mich., Oct.
+3, 2023 -- WK Kellogg Co (NYSE: KLG) today is celebrating its launch as an independent, publicly traded company with the completion of its planned separation from Kellanova (NYSE: K), formerly Kellogg Company, on October 2, 2023.
 The company now trades on the New York Stock Exchange (NYSE) under the ticker symbol "KLG."

 WK Kellogg Co is a leading food company in the U.S., Canada, and Caribbean with a deep heritage of innovation and operational success, supported by its portfolio of trusted, beloved brands including Kellogg's, Frosted Flakes, Froot Loops, Mini-Wheats, Special K, Raisin Bran, Rice Krispies, Corn Flakes, Kashi, and Bear Naked, that have delighted consumers for more than a century.